 - Leverage Brand Power – Well-known consumer brands are powerful indications of quality and familiarity on food service menus.
 Calling out a famous branded ingredient or flavor profile gives a signature item, an ice cream specialty or shake featuring a well-known candy marque.
 This strategy provides a leg up in customer appreciation.
 It also adds value, and can support premium pricing.

-- Make Sure It’s Executable – A successful signature dish will drive significant sales volume, so make sure it’s an item that the kitchen can execute consistently, day in and day out, without jamming up the rest of the menu’s production.
-That means that it should fit in seamlessly with existing prep and food costs, not overwhelm an individual station, and use ingredients that can be cross-utilized in other menu items, among other issues.
+- Make Sure It’s Executable – A successful signature dish will drive significant sales volume, so make sure it’s an item that the kitchen can execute consistently, day in and day out, without jamming up the rest of the production system.
+That means that it should fit in seamlessly with existing prep and food costs, not overwhelm an individual station, and use ingredients that can be cross-utilized in other items, among other issues.

 - Looks Count – Appearance is important when developing new signature item garnishes, because a signature will attract extra attention, including Instagram posts.
 Pay extra attention to presentation, including everything from the balance of color and shape in the recipe ingredients to the plate or servingware it’s served on as well as the garnish.